ldzoid/damn-vulnerable-defi-v2/README.md

 ## 9 - Puppet v2

-This challenge is very similiar to previous one, so I won't go in depth.
-Logic is exactly the same.
+This challenge is very similar to the previous one, so I won't go in depth.
+The logic is exactly the same.
 It introduces UniSwap v2 contracts, so that might be interesting.
 Other than that, there is not much new happening.

 The difference here is that there is no ETH/ERC20 pair, rather we have WETH/ERC20 pair.
-UniSwap v2 introduces ERC20/ERC20 pairs, and to make cleaner codebase they only allow using Wrapped ETH (WETH) which is just an ERC20 representation of ETH.
+UniSwap v2 introduces ERC20/ERC20 pairs, and to make a cleaner codebase they only allow using Wrapped ETH (WETH) which is just an ERC20 representation of ETH.

-To exploit this, we will follow the same logic from 8. challenge (Puppet).
-Fistly, we deposit all available DVT in WETH/DVT pool to devalue it.
+To exploit this, we will follow the same logic from the 8. challenge (Puppet).
+Firstly, we deposit all available DVT in WETH/DVT pool to devalue it.
 Once that's done we will be able to borrow all funds from **PuppetV2Pool.sol**.
 But, there is a catch.
-We need to exchange ETH for WETH because lender pool requires WETH.
-So once we have WETH we'll be able to borrow whole DVT from **PuppetV2Pool.sol**.
+We need to exchange ETH for WETH because the lender pool requires WETH.
+So once we have WETH we'll be able to borrow the whole DVT from **PuppetV2Pool.sol**.

 Solution code: